 The Boiling Method

 There are a couple of effective methods for shrinking a shirt, and one of the easiest is by boiling it.
 Simply heat up a pot of water, then shut off the stove as soon as it reaches a boil.
-Drop the T-shirt in the water immediately, then let it sit for about five minutes.
+Drop the T-shirt in the water immediately and let it sit for about five minutes.

 If you're looking for a more serious degree of shrinkage, you can leave the shirt in the water for up to 20 minutes.
 The longer the shirt is left in the water, the further it will shrink, but obviously, there's a limit to this magic.
 Most shirts will only shrink up to a maximum of 20% in size.